 Training data is needed so that Rasa can identify the intention of a text.
-For this purpose, training data can be created in the form of Markdown or JSON.
+Training data can be created in the form of Markdown or JSON.
 You can define this data in a single file or in multiple files in a directory.